kima-rafayelyan/vllm-coco-captioner/README.md

-In this project i used **VLM** because it  can interpret both images and language.A standard LLM can only process text.We are working with both images and text  VLMs are the correct fit.
+In this project i used **VLM** because it  can interpret both images and language.
+A standard LLM can only process text.We are working with both images and text so VLMs are the correct fit.

 ## 🧠 Why Qwen2-VL-2B?